Magisk-Modules-Repo/Pix3lify/README.md

 -   TO COMPLETELY UNINSTALL THE MODULE AND AVOID BOOTLOOPS, INSTALL THE ZIP AGAIN IN MAGISK OR TWRP!!
 -   Take a full backup before installing the module.
--   Please send Pix3lify debug file from internal storage or logcat if any issues/bugs.
+-   Please send Pix3lify debug file from internal storage or logcat if any issues/bugs occur.

 ## ⭐ Features